 Set a Shortcut Key

 In addition to using a keyboard shortcut, you can also set a specified key as the default caps lock key on your Chromebook’s keyboard, for those early mornings when hitting two keys at once takes too much coordination.
-If you’d like to enable that just;
+If you’d like to enable that, here’s how:

 - Click on the bottom right side, where your Google profile picture is displayed.

-- Click on the drop-down box.
+- Click on the drop-down menu.
 Then, select the key you’d like to use as the default Caps Lock key on your Chromebook’s keyboard.
 Just make sure you don’t set it to a key you need to use a lot, or that could get really awkward really fast.

 Now you know how to use caps lock on a Chromebook.
-You can either use the shortcut keys Alt + search (the magnifying glass) or setup a shortcut key which acts as the default caps lock key.
-Once you’re used to your Chromebooks keyboard, it’ll be like second nature to you.
+You can either use the shortcut keys Alt + search (the magnifying glass) or set up your own shortcut key to act as the default caps lock key.
+Once you’re used to your Chromebook’s keyboard, it’ll be like second nature to you.

 Are you new to ChromeOS and Chromebooks?
 Are you trying to adjust after making the switch from a Windows PC or a Macbook?
 Check out our Chromebook articles to learn more.
 If there’s something you’d like to see featured about the Chromebook on TechJunkie, let us know in the comments below.